List of EastEnders characters introduced in 2019: Daniel Cook

-Daniel Cook, played by Ade Edmondson, is a love interest of Jean Slater (Gillian Wright).
+Daniel Cook, played by Adrian Edmondson, is a love interest of Jean Slater (Gillian Wright).
 The character and Edmondson's casting were announced on 9 May 2019.
 He began appearing on 25 June 2019.

 Daniel is first seen at Walford General, being difficult with the nurses, as witnessed by Jean Slater (Gillian Wright) and her daughter, Stacey Fowler (Lacey Turner).
 He later approaches Jean and attempts to initiate a conversation, but accidentally makes an offensive comment which causes Jean to slap him.
 Stacey later confronts him about making Jean angry.
 Daniel continues to be seen each time Jean visits the hospital and they start to grow close.
 In September 2019, Daniel reveals that his cancer has returned and is now terminal, and Jean promises to care for him.
 As her feelings for Daniel begin to blossom, and she gets excited about introducing him to Stacey, Jean receives a call from Daniel's neighbour saying that Daniel has died, having been discovered at his home.
 Jean attends his memorial alongside Kush Kazemi (Davood Ghadami), but it is revealed that Daniel faked his own death because he felt that he was getting too emotionally involved with Jean and did not want to put her through the pain of watching him die slowly.
 Two months later, Kush visits the hospital to give some magazines on Jean's behalf and bumps into Daniel.
 He persuades him to come back to Walford and tell Jean the truth but he refuses.
 Kush gives up and says goodbye.